stlartworks/stlartworks.github.io/apply.md

 Apply below:

-The St. Louis ArtWorks Fall Apprenticeship application is accepted from July 30th until August 18th, 2023.
-You will receive an email from the Program Manager, if selected for an interview and portfolio review.
+The St. Louis ArtWorks Spring Apprenticeship application is accepted from November 15, 2023, until January 2, 2024.
+You will receive an email from the Program Manager if selected for an interview and portfolio review.

-<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSfuU9G_j09XOy9D3LYv525_Uwe3XfMjSg807DALEV5AhwosHQ/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSctdI13Ollbq7uJyHXMDPzXFZZB-mp_KY_4Gnc7ZEOoK7aMbQ/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <!--Sorry, applications are currently closed.
 There will be another opportunity to apply next season.
 Please check back later.-->